kevindlewis23/BoidGame/README.md

 Try to collect all the stars!

 ## Other controls
-Press `r` to reset while the simulation is running
+Press `SPACE` to stop while the simulation is running
 Press `q` or `ESCAPE` to leave
-Press `e` to show or hide extras (boid paths and previously set positions)
-Press `i` to toggle showing extra information about the level
+Press `p` to show or hide paths and previous boid positions Press `i` to toggle showing extra information about the level
 Press `Ctrl/Cmd + RIGHT/LEFT` arrows to control simulation speed